chinapedia/wikipedia.abstract.en/Page/Mebyon_Kernow.md

 Cornish Assembly Campaign

 On 5 March 2000, MK launched a petition for a Cornish Assembly.[112][113]
-This was modelled from the "Declaration for a Cornish Assembly", which stated that:1._Declaration_for_a_Cornish_Assembly.jpg
+This was modelled from the "Declaration for a Cornish Assembly", which stated that:

 Three months later the Cornish Constitutional Convention was held with the objective of establishing a devolved Assembly.
 Within fifteen months, Mebyon Kernow's petition attracted the signatures of over 50,000 people calling for a referendum on a Cornish Assembly, which was a little over 10% of the total Cornish electorate.[114]
 A delegation including Cole, Andrew George, then the Liberal Democrat MP for St Ives, and representatives of the Convention presented the Declaration to 10 Downing Street on 12 December 2001.[115]